Butterfly Echo Protocol for Axis-Agnostic Heisenberg-Limited Metrology: Derivation of Effective Hamiltonian Spectrum

+which matches the Brownian Hamiltonian up to an overall multiplicative factor.
 A similar calculation holds for higher replica moments $k > 1$.
 Thus, conclusions drawn from analyzing the spectrum of the Brownian model (as done in the following section) apply directly to the random OAT model in the small twisting strength limit.